tart2000/solariboard_v2/README.md

 - For some reason, the board doesn't work on mobile / tablet...
 - You can play a sound each time a letter flips (too heavy)
+- The more characters you add, the longer the transitions are...

 ## Made with [Glitch](https://glitch.com/)